Pingping9/PyGALAX/README.md

 <img src="results/regression_feature.png" alt="SHAP Importance" width="450" />
 *Local feature importance revealed through SHAP values*

-**Note**: See the Jupyter notebooks in `Notebooks/` for more visualizations using the Buffalo 311 dataset.
+**Note**: See the Jupyter notebooks in `Notebooks/` for more visulizations using the Buffalo 311 dataset.

 ## Data Attribution